MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/reset-passwords.md

 2. Select the option next to **Display name** to select everyone in your business.
 Then unselect yourself.
 You can't reset your own password at the same time you reset everyone else's password.

-3. Choose **Reset password**.
+3. Select **Reset password**.

-4. Follow the instructions on the **Reset password** page, and choose **Reset**.
+4. Follow the instructions on the **Reset password** page, and select **Reset**.
 If you opted for auto-generating the passwords, the new temporary passwords will be displayed.

 5. Enter an email address where you can receive the temporary passwords.
 You'll need to notify your users what their temporary passwords are.